alexanderwallin/pineapple-runtime/README.md

 1. Open up the Ableton Live set
 2. Run `python src/run.py`
-3. Watch and listen for modifications on the live set
+3. Hear the set being modified on every beat
-4. Edit and save the reducer files in any text editor, and they will be hot replaced
+4. Edit and save a reducer file in any text editor, and it will be hot-reloaded, making it's modification to the set to apply immediately